RA341/multipacman/readme.md

 ## Project Overview

-This project reimagines the classic Pacman game as a modern multiplayer experience, featuring:
+Plat the classic Pacman game as a modern multiplayer experience, featuring:

 - Real-time multiplayer functionality with concurrent users
 - Responsive and fluid game mechanics powered by the Flame game engine